nhatthaiquang-agilityio/spring-minikube/README.md

 ```

 #### Using Basic Auth Ingress
+Add user & pass when we reach the site.

 ##### Create htpasswd file
 ```
 $ htpasswd -c auth example
 New password: <bar>
 New password:
 Re-type new password:
-Adding password for user foo
+Adding password for user example
 ```

 ##### Create secret